apm78/timerextension/README.md

 ## Release notes

 ### Version 0.1.0
-- Initial version
-- Polling can be bound to components.
-Polling is automatically disabled on detach.
+- Ported from Vaadin 7 to Vaadin 8.

 ## Issue tracking